What is Silver and Gold Investing?

 - Earn more than you can spend.

 One of the ways to earn more is to invest in things that obviously will give you the money in return.
 This could be in the form of stocks, bonds and real estate.
-These are essentially instruments that pay you back more money than you spent on them, because of their ability to generate some kind of profitable transactions that you may directly or indirectly be responsible for.
-In other words, they exist to make more money because of their ability to create or provide an essential product or service.
-They exist to generate more money.
+These are essentially instruments that pay you back more money than you spent on them.
+They are able to generate profitable transactions that you may directly or indirectly be responsible for.
+In other words, they exist to create or provide an essential product or service which generates more money.

 In the financial world, gold and silver serve as a hedge instrument; a way of protecting oneself against financial loss or other financially adverse circumstances.
 In other words, silver and gold keep things constantly affordable.
 Remember the point about spending less?
 That is how silver and gold helps; you spend fewer dollars and cents with gold and silver because prices of items when measured with silver and gold, remains affordable.